Adposition: Different forms of complement

-It is more commonly assumed, however, that Sammy and the following predicate forms a "small clause", which then becomes the single complement of the preposition.
+It is more commonly assumed, however, that Sammy and the following predicate forms a small clause, which then becomes the single complement of the preposition.
 (In the first example, a word such as as may be considered to have been elided, which, if present, would clarify the grammatical relationship.)

 Semantic functions

 Adpositions can be used to express a wide range of semantic relations between their complement and the rest of the context.
 The relations expressed may be spatial (denoting location or direction), temporal (denoting position in time), or relations expressing comparison, content, agent, instrument, means, manner, cause, purpose, reference, etc.

 Most common adpositions are highly polysemous (they have various different meanings).
-In many cases a primary, spatial meaning becomes extended to non-spatial uses by metaphorical or other processes.
-Because of the variety of meanings, a single adposition often has many possible equivalents in another language, depending on the exact context in which it is used; this can cause significant difficulties in foreign language learning.
-Usage can also vary between dialects of the same language (for example, American English has on the weekend, where British English uses at the weekend).
+In many cases, a primary, spatial meaning becomes extended to non-spatial uses by metaphorical or other processes.
+Because of the variety of meanings, a single adposition often has many possible equivalents in another language, depending on the exact context.
+This can cause difficulties in foreign language learning.
+Usage can also vary between dialects of the same language (for example, American English has on the weekend, whereas British English uses at the weekend).

 In some contexts (as in the case of some phrasal verbs) the choice of adposition may be determined by another element in the construction or be fixed by the construction as a whole.
 Here the adposition may have little independent semantic content of its own, and there may be no clear reason why the particular adposition is used rather than another.
 Examples of such expressions are: